What kind of teaching is expected from a Cuemath Teacher?

-A key tenet in our philosophy is to never tell, but only Cue.
+A key tenet in our philosophy is to never tell but to Cue.

 We are called Cuemath for a Reason